jaykhan-dev/jkvp/docs/work/uiux/shaybeas.md

 [See design](https://shaybeas.webflow.io)

 The client is based in Florida, USA and his business specializes in turning leads and referrals into actual customers.
 It is a unique model for real estate but requires a strong CRM game.
-This is because building relationships with potential clients is important to the success of the enterprise.

-I've come to realize that in business, technology is used to make tasks easier but the real business is done on a human level.
+I've come to realize that in business, technology is used to make tasks easier but the real business is done on a **human level**.
 This is where the user experience comes in handy.
 Knowing the customer well is the first step in creating a solid experience that will generate revenue and expand the business.
-Word of mouth marketing has always been the best, in any time of history.
+Word of mouth marketing has always been the best form of marketing, in any time in history.

 ## Hi-Fi design